doctrine-extensions/DoctrineExtensions/doc/loggable.md

 ## Loggable Entity example:

-**Note:** that Loggable interface is not necessary, except in cases there you need to identify entity as being Loggable.
+**Note:** that Loggable interface is not necessary, except in cases where you need to identify an entity as being Loggable.
 The metadata is loaded only once when cache is active

 **Note:** this example is using annotations and attributes for mapping, you should use